TuyenPonos/SwaggerGenerator/README.md

 - The model of the library is based on [Swagger Basic Structure](https://swagger.io/docs/specification/basic-structure/)
 - Note: The library will ignore requests with base urls are outside `servers`
 - By default, the response structure isn't generated.
 If you wanna generate response structure, set `includeResponse` as `true`
-- Using gitlab API to sync to repository.
-You need to get the gitlab token
+- Using gitlab API to sync to repository by your gitlab token

 ## Usage